haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 `build-type: Custom` (see for example [#2395 Proposal for a Cabal plugin API (inversion of control)](https://github.com/haskell/cabal/issues/2395) and [#3065 Lessons learned from Custom](https://github.com/haskell/cabal/issues/3065)).
-Over time there have been attempts to gradually move packages away from `Custom`, in some cases by adding declarative features to `build-type: Simple` instead, which is preferable where possible.
+Over time, there have been attempts to gradually move packages away from `Custom`, in some cases by adding declarative features to `build-type: Simple` instead, which is preferable where possible.